What deductions are made

 Then you can ask the DWP to defer your repayments for 3 months.

-IMPORTANT: Talk to a Benefits Adviser if deductions from your UC are causing you problems.
+IMPORTANT: Talk to a Money Adviser or Benefits Adviser if deductions from your UC are causing you problems.